budarin/vite-plugin-webmanifest/README.md

 ## Usage

-Add `webmanifest` plugin to vite.config.js / vite.config.ts and configure it:
+Add `webmanifest` plugin to vite.config.mjs / vite.config.mts and configure it:

 ```ts
 import { webmanifestPlugin } from '@budarin/vite-plugin-webmanifest';